real-numbers/RepData_PeerAssessment1/PA1_template.md

 ### 2. Devise a strategy for filling in all of the missing values in the dataset.
 **Rubric: There is a description of a strategy for imputing missing data.**

-Description:  My strategy is to replace each missing value with the average # of steps during the same 5-minute interval from the days non-missing values for that interval.
+Description: I know from my summary(df) done above that the only column with NAs is the steps column.
+My strategy is to replace each missing value of steps with the average # of steps during the same 5-minute interval from the days non-missing values for that interval.
+I could use the median, but I prefer to use the mean.

 Please see the code chunk below for the calculation.

-NOTE:  I found this code [here](http://stackoverflow.com/questions/9322773/how-to-replace-na-with-mean-by-subset-in-r-impute-with-plyr).
+NOTE:  I found this code on StackOverflow, [here](http://stackoverflow.com/questions/9322773/how-to-replace-na-with-mean-by-subset-in-r-impute-with-plyr).

 The new dataset will be named df.imp as shown in the code chunk below.